On the centenary of the Fenian Rising of 1867 commemorations took place at the Garden of Remembrance in Parnell Square in Dublin.

 An Taoiseach Jack Lynch reviews a guard of honour and the tri-colour is lowered to half mast.
 Lynch delivers a speech and lays a wreath in honour of those who took part in the rising.
 Amongst the dignitaries and members of government in attendance were Minister for External Affairs Frank Aiken, Minister for Social Welfare Kevin Boland, and Minister for Finance Charles Haughey.

-This RTÉ News footage was broadcast on 5 March 1967.
-This video is mute.
+An RTÉ News report broadcast on 5 March 1967.
+The footage shown here is mute.